samiul1356/Statistical-analysis-of-half-standard-DNA-using-python/README.md

         if ExtendedGenome[i+(n//2)-1] == symbol:
             array[i] = array[i]+1
     return array
-Code Challenge (1 point): Re-type this algorithm into the code window below.
+Code Challenge : Re-type this algorithm into the code window below.
 Then add this function to Replication.py.
 Click here for this problem's test datasets.

 Sample Input:

 AAAAGGGG
 A
 Sample Output:

 {0: 4, 1: 3, 2: 2, 3: 1, 4: 0, 5: 1, 6: 2, 7: 3}

-Coursera course Link of module 1.3 https://cogniterra.org/lesson/30252/step/13?unit=22340 Exam title: Peculiar Statistics of the Forward and Reverse Half-Strands · Cogniterra
+Coursera course Link of module 1.3 https://cogniterra.org/lesson/30252/step/13?unit=22340

+Exam title: Peculiar Statistics of the Forward and Reverse Half-Strands · Cogniterra